Myers-Insole Local Learning Community Interest Company

 Have a look at our PROJECTS page to learn more about what we are doing in collaboration with communities across Bristol and beyond.

-Some of our projects have produced free LEARNING RESOUCES aimed at all key stages as well as life long learners.
+Some of our projects have produced free LEARNING RESOURCES aimed at all key stages as well as life long learners.

 News

-Each 30 minute episode has been written and performed by the community and features cast members talking about their experiences.
+Each 30 minute episode was written and performed by the community and features cast members talking about their experiences.

 Episode 1 is set during the Second World War and features Southmead at a time before the NHS when getting medical help would hit the family budget.